 If you compare the Source table with the destination table, there are multiple changes in Email Address and Professional columns.
 In this example, our task is to use the Informatica Update Strategy Transformation to update the changes in the destination table.

-Before we start configuring the Update Strategy Transformation, First let me connect with the Informatica repository service.
-In order to do so, we have to provide the Informatica Admin Console credentials.
-So, Please provide the appropriate Username and Password, and click the Connect button.
+Before we start configuring the Informatica Update Strategy Transformation, First let me connect with the Informatica repository service.
+To do so, enter the Admin Console username and password you specified while installing the Informatica Server.

-Step 1: Create Source Definition for Update Strategy Transformation
+Create Informatica Update Strategy Transformation Source Definition

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using [Customer Record] table from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+In this example, we are using the [Customer Record] table from the SQL Server database as our source definitions.
+Please refer Database Source in Informatica article

-Step 2: Create Target Definition for Informatica Update Strategy Transformation
+Create Informatica Update Strategy Transformation Target Definition

-Please navigate to Target Designer and define the Target.
+Please navigate to Target Designer and define the Informatica Update Strategy Transformation Target.
 In this example, we are using the already created SQL table (DupCust) as our target definition.
 Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition

-Step 3: Create a Mapping for Update Strategy in Informatica
+Create Update Strategy in Informatica Mapping

 To create a new mapping, Please navigate to Mappings menu in Menu Bar, and select the Create.. option.

 Creating Update Strategy Transformation in Informatica

 Next, Drag and drop the target definition (DupCust) from Targets folder to the mapping designer

 In this example, we want to update the changes that happened in Email Address and Professional Columns.
-So, drag those two fields along with Key column to the Update Strategy Transformation
+So, drag those two fields along with Key column to the Update Strategy Transformation in Informatica

 - Select Transformation: By default, it will select the transformation you clicked on.